compphoto/Intrinsic/README.md

 ---

-We propose a method for generating high-resolution intrinsic image decompositions, for in-the-wild images.
+We propose a method for generating high-resolution intrinsic image decompositions for in-the-wild images.
 Our method consists of multiple stages.
 We first estimate a grayscale shading layer using our ordinal shading pipeline.
-We then estimate low-resolution chromaticity information to account for color illumination effects while maintaining global consistency.
+We then estimate low-resolution chromaticity information to account for colorful illumination effects while maintaining global consistency.
 Using this initial colorful decomposition, we estimate a high-resolution, sparse albedo layer.
-We show that our decomposition allows us to train a diffuse shading network using only a single rendered indoor dataset.
+We show that our decomposition allows us to train a diffuse shading estimation network using only a single rendered indoor dataset.

 ![representative](./figures/representative.png)